DouglasNeuroInformatics/DeveloperOnboarding/4 - Node/Node.md

 ## Background

 Node is a JavaScript runtime based on the V8 engine (the JavaScript engine in Chromium browsers).
+I recommend installing the latest LTS version of Node with [NVM](https://github.com/nvm-sh/nvm).

 ## Outcomes
 - Create a simple web server with Node to serve the static website you have been working on